Baku City Circuit

 Of course there are the usual perks too like having a view into the pitlane, watching the start and the post race interviews and podium celebration.
 Its also closest to the main off-track entertainment and refreshments area.

-All round one of the better tracks to choose a main grandstand seat.HIGH BUDGET TV SCREEN COVERED RESERVED SEATS
+All round Baku is one of the better tracks to choose a main grandstand seat.HIGH BUDGET TV SCREEN COVERED RESERVED SEATS

 With its glorious backdrop – a juxtaposition of Baku’s finest classic and modern architecture – the AzNeft grandstand is located on the exterior of the track, at one of the many 90 degree corners of the Baku Street Circuit.